James Corden: Career

-Early career
+1996–2006: Early career

 Corden's first stage appearance was at the age of 18, with a one-line part in the 1996 musical Martin Guerre.
 His first TV reporter role was on the BBC's Good Morning with Anne and Nick, interviewing Meat Loaf.
 His early television work included Gareth Jones in the 1999 series Boyz Unlimited.
-He also starred in Tango advertisements in 1998 and had a role as a bookish student in Teachers and in 2000 a small part in an episode of Hollyoaks.
+He also starred in Tango advertisements in 1998, had a role as a bookish student in Teachers and in 2000 had a small part in an episode of Hollyoaks.
 Corden had guest appearances on Little Britain and Dalziel and Pascoe, both in 2004.
 Corden's early film credits include Whatever Happened to Harold Smith?
 (1999), Mike Leigh's All or Nothing (2002), Heartlands (2002), and Cruise of the Gods (2002).

-Rise to prominence

-From 2000 to 2005, Corden starred in the British television series Fat Friends as Jamie Rymer.
+From 2000 to 2005, Corden starred on the British television series Fat Friends as Jamie Rymer.
 He garnered a nomination for the 2000 Royal Television Society Award for Network Newcomer On Screen for his work.
-Beginning in 2004 Corden played the role of Timms in the original London stage production of Alan Bennett's play The History Boys, as well as in the Broadway, Sydney, Wellington, and Hong Kong productions.
+Beginning in 2004, Corden played the role of Timms in the original London stage production of Alan Bennett's play The History Boys, as well as in the Broadway, Sydney, Wellington, and Hong Kong productions.
 He also was in the radio and 2006 film adaptation versions of the play.
 In 2006, he appeared in the film Starter for 10.

+2007–2010: Gavin & Stacey and rise to prominence

 From 2007 to 2010, Corden co-starred in his own series, the BBC Three sitcom Gavin & Stacey.
 He co-wrote the series with his Fat Friends co-star Ruth Jones; Corden and Jones played the friends of the title characters, with Corden starring as Smithy.
 The series proved popular and was well-received critically.
 For the show, Corden won Best Male Comedy Performer and Gavin & Stacey won Best New British Television Comedy at the 2007 British Comedy Awards.
 At the 2008 Television BAFTAs, Corden won the BAFTA for Best Male Comedy Performance, and Gavin & Stacey won the BAFTA's Audience Award for Programme of the Year.
 In December 2008, the show won Best TV Comedy in the 2008 British Comedy Awards.
 Gavin & Stacey also won the award for Most Popular Comedy Programme at the National Television Awards in 2010.
 In 2019, Gavin & Stacey returned for a Christmas special, with the episode achieving the highest Christmas Day viewership in the UK for more than a decade.